Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Voice, breath and Ehlers-Danlos syndrome – Webinar by Imogen Roux for Ehlers-Danlos Support UK

-- Hypermobility Care in Performing Arts: Early Detection in Dance Medicine – Integrating Contemporary Screening Tools and Lived Experience in Hypermobility Management – Webinar: by Dr. Tina Wang, Dr. Clifton Chan & Bonnie Southgate for PAMA
+- Hypermobility Care in Performing Arts: Early Detection in Dance Medicine – Integrating Contemporary Screening Tools and Lived Experience in Hypermobility Management – Webinar by Dr. Tina Wang, Dr. Clifton Chan & Bonnie Southgate for PAMA

 Webinar: Flexible Thinking – Understanding Hypermobility and Neuroanatomy